misrab/archive2.misrab.github.io/README.md

 - Advertising / ad network?

 - Auctions
+	* winner indisputable
+	* reputation for sellers that dont deliver

 - a DAO for dapp developpers to share in rewards of their dapps

+- public accounting and auditing